ctrlplusb/easy-peasy/README.md

   shoppingBasket: {
     products: [{ name: 'Shoes', price: 123 }, { name: 'Hat', price: 75 }],
     totalPrice: selector(
-      // Firstly you provide an array of "argumentResolvers" which resolve the
+      // Firstly you provide an array of "stateSelectors" which resolve the
       // parts of your state that will be used in the derive process [state => state.products],
       // Then define the deriving selector function